 I can tell you that making that purchase was one of the smartest things I’ve ever done for my business.

 I understand the hesitation that comes along with investing in your blog or business.
 However, one of the biggest lessons I’ve learned is the importance of investing in your business or blog.

 Now does that mean you have to buy every product that catches your attention?
 No. But it does mean that sometimes you have to spend money on things that will either increase your knowledge, save you time, or earn you money.

 Tailwind is a Pinterest scheduling tool.
-I made the decision to purchase a 12 month subscription to Tailwind last year.
-Initially, I signed up for the free trial, but loved it so much that I upgraded my account within a few days.
+I decided to purchase a 12-month subscription to Tailwind last year.
+Initially, I signed up for the free trial but loved it so much that I upgraded my account within a few days.

 Scheduling my pins through Tailwind allows me to be active on Pinterest, even when I’m not.

 Here are my results 1 year after implementing Tailwind into my Pinterest growth strategy: